 EDUCATIONAL OBJECTIVE: At the conclusion of training the student will have the skills necessary to obtain entry-level work in the field of CG Modeling.
-(Standard Occupational Codes - Artists and Related Workers, 27-1011, 27-1013, 27-1014, 27-1024, 27-1027, 27-1029 includes demonstration and real-world, hands-on practice of modeling, surface modeling, solid, parametric and NURBS modeling for building models of characters, props, sets, environments and for doing previsualization.
+(Standard Occupational Codes - Artists and Related Workers, 27-1011, 27-1013, 27-1014, 27-1024, 27-1027, 27-1029

+This program covers the essential skills necessary to model and create 3D models for animation (CGI) software such as Maya, Cinema 4D, ZBrush, Mudbox, Rhino, and other CG modeling software.
+Instruction includes demonstration and real-world, hands-on practice of modeling, surface modeling, solid, parametric and NURBS modeling for building models of characters, props, sets, environments and for doing previsualization.
 Basic lighting setups and uses of textures and materials are also covered.
 Suggested classes include, but are not limited to, Maya 101, Modeling, Modo 101, Mudbox, Textures, Digital Mattes (VUE), et. al. Course duration is 24 to 36 weeks, depending on student class load and class availability.